 As USC Employees, we are accountable for evaluating the G&H that are given and received in accordance with this policy.
 USC employees must ensure that giving or receiving G&H does not improperly influence or appear to improperly influence an individual’s decision-making abilities.

-1. Policy Issued: February 15, 2022Last Reviewed: February 15, 2022Last Revised: February 15, 2022 2.
+1. Policy Issued: February 15, 2022Last Reviewed: N/ALast Revised: N/A 2.
 Policy Purpose The purpose of this policy to ensure that the University of Southern California (“USC”) complies with applicable laws when hosting site visits with Government Officials and candidates.
-Site visits are an opportunity for the university to build and maintain…
+Site visits are an opportunity for the university to build and maintain relationships with Government Officials.…

 An alternative workweek schedule is defined as one in which a non-exempt staff employee is scheduled to regularly work in excess of eight hours in any workday.